This post contains affiliate links. Please see our disclosure policy.

 Expert Success Tips:

 • Don’t Over Cook – As long as you follow the directions, you’ll be fine.
-But, if you over cook the sauce, it can up thick and gloopy.
+But, if you over cook the sauce after adding the starch, it can turn gloopy.

 • Don’t Skip Refrigerating – The sauce needs to cool before you use it, unless spooning it warm over ice cream or stirring into oatmeal.